-Our sustainability and corporate social responsibility strategy is overseen by our Board and its committees as a part of their oversight of our overall strategy and risk management.
-The full Board has responsibility for the oversight of our sustainability efforts.
-These efforts are part of a process that is designed to provide the Board timely visibility into the identification, reporting, assessment, and management of sustainability issues.
-The Corporate Governance and Nominating Committee is responsible for assisting the Board in the oversight of the Company's sustainability strategy, which includes, among other things, the matters covered in the Company's Social Responsibility Report (CSR).
-Our CSR report has been published annually since 2015 and these reports are available on our website.
+Our ESG and corporate social responsibility strategy is overseen by our Board and its committees as a part of their oversight of our overall strategy and risk management.
+The full Board has responsibility for the oversight of our ESG efforts.
+These efforts are part of a process that is designed to provide the Board timely visibility into the identification, reporting, assessment, and management of ESG issues.
+The Corporate Governance and Nominating Committee is responsible for assisting the Board in the oversight of the Company's sustainability strategy, which includes, among other things, the matters covered in the Company's ESG Report.
+Our ESG Report (formerly our Corporate Social Responsibility Report) has been published annually since 2015 and these reports are available on our website.
 In addition, our Audit Committee reviews a summary of the Company's environmental activities and a summary of anticipated environmental audits and expenditures each year.

 In our business and manufacturing operations around the world, our strategy focuses on efficient use of energy and natural resources to help reduce the intensity of the Company's greenhouse gas (GHG) emissions.
 In 2019, we committed to reducing our GHG emissions by 20%, normalized to sales, across our manufacturing and shared services facilities by the year 2028.
-As part of these efforts, in 2020 we created the Environmental Sustainability Steering Committee, comprised of senior-level Emerson executives, to further our environmental sustainability efforts.
+As part of these efforts, in 2021 we appointed our first Chief Sustainability Officer who is leading the Company and the Environmental Sustainability Steering Committee, comprised of senior-level Emerson executives, to further our environmental sustainability

-Our human capital management and succession planning, including diversity and inclusion initiatives, are important components of our strategy.
+Our human capital management and succession planning, including diversity, equity and inclusion initiatives, are important components of our strategy.
 Attracting, developing, and retaining talent is key to our business and operating results.
-As part of our diversity and inclusion efforts, among other things, the Company formed a Diversity Council in 2012, comprised of 14 senior-level Emerson executives to advance diversity and inclusion within the company.
-In addition, the Company has established the following employee resource groups: Blacks Reinforcing Diversity, Women in STEM, LGBTQ + Allies and the Veterans Resource Group.
-We are forming a new employee resource group named "Somos," which will focus on supporting Latin Americans and Hispanics at Emerson and in the communities we serve.
+Half of the members of our current Board of Directors are women, persons of color or of a diverse nationality.
+We have introduced a diversity goal at our leadership level.
+We hired our first Chief People Officer to help ensure the Company remains positioned to grow and retain talent now and in the future.
+Also, as part of our diversity, equity and inclusion efforts, among other things, the Company has a Diversity Council, comprised of 14 senior-level Emerson executives to advance diversity and inclusion within the company.
+In addition, the Company has established the following employee resource groups: Black Employee Alliance, LGBTQ + Allies, Somos (focusing on supporting the Latin Americans and Hispanics at Emerson and in the communities we serve), the Veterans Resource Group, and the Women's Impact Network.
+In 2021, we formed two new employee resource groups named the Asian & Pacific Islander Alliance, and Mosaic (focusing on employees working away from their home country).

-Recent Corporate Governance Changes
+Recent ESG Changes